Pinggy-io/pinggy_website/content/blog/ssh_into_docker_container.md

 SSH also enables tunneling, port forwarding, and other features that may be helpful when dealing with containers remotely. or in a specific network topological structure.

 ## Method 1: SSH into Host and Exec into Docker
 In this method, you will initially connect a terminal to the host machine, where the Docker container is launched from by using SSH.
-After getting on the host, it is possible to use a built-in Docker exec command to work in the container.
+After getting on the host, it is possible to use a built-in `docker exec` command to work in the container.
 This is a quite simple and safe process if you deal with the containers in a production mode.

 ### Diagram Overview